Primary Liver Cancer

 Primary liver cancer is generally not discovered early, likely because there are few signs and symptoms in the early stages.
 The prognosis is often poor, and liver cancer does not respond well to treatment.

-However, by protecting yourself from cirrhosis and hepatitis – the two leading causes of the disease – you can greatly reduce your risk of developing liver cancer.
+However, by protecting yourself from cirrhosis and chronic viral hepatitis – the two leading causes of the disease – you can greatly reduce your risk of developing liver cancer.

-• A yellow discoloration of the skin and whites of the eyes (jaundice)
+• A yellow discoloration of the skin and whites of the eyes (jaundice or icterus)

 • Abdominal pain, especially in the upper right part of the abdomen